-- Two sTLDs have been added two to the root (TRAVEL and JOBS); - Another sTLD has an IANA report that is pending delegation (MOBI); - Another sTLD has signed a Registry Agreement that is awaiting preparation of an IANA report (CAT); - Another three sTLDs are engaged in negotiations with ICANN concerning a Registry Agreement (POST, TEL-Telnic, XXX); and - Another sTLDs is pending Board consideration (ASIA) on the issue of whether they should proceed to negotiation.

-Two sTLDs were not accepted (MAIL and TEL-Pulver).
+- Three sTLDs have been added to the root (TRAVEL, JOBS, MOBI); - Another sTLD has signed a Registry Agreement and is awaiting submission of an IANA report (CAT); - Another three sTLDs are engaged in negotiations with ICANN concerning a Registry Agreement (POST, TEL-Telnic, XXX); - Another sTLDs is pending Board consideration (ASIA) on the issue of whether it should proceed to negotiation; and - Two sTLDs were not accepted (MAIL and TEL-Pulver).

 In concluding the process and issuing this Report, it is important to recognize the hard work, creativity and dedication shown by all of the applicants.
 Overall, their responses to the RFP reflected enormous thought and commitment.
-It is also important to recognize the hard work and dedication of the three teams of evaluators, which conducted diligent and thorough reviews.
+It is equally important to recognize the hard work and dedication of the three teams of evaluators, which conducted diligent and thorough reviews.